ruidongsmile/persistent_laplacian_med_image/README.md

 as a result we come up with a $14\times 1$ tensor for each image, that is what the file "pneum_up_Lap.ipynb" is doing.

+# Remark
+This project is mainly an experiment to show that the technique of persistent Laplacian can be applicable in medical imaging.
+The algorithm is cited from [M\'emoli](https://epubs.siam.org/doi/10.1137/21M1435471)